jundalisay/spblist/content/en/research/schumacher/pool-clearing/part-1.md

 icon: /avatars/ef.png
 ---

-> This is the simplified version of [Multilateral Clearing by EF Schumacher](https://centerforneweconomics.org/publications/multilateral-clearing/) which was used by Keynes for his International Clearing Union and Bancor proposal in Bretton Woods.
+{{< n n="This is the simplified version of [Multilateral Clearing by EF Schumacher](https://centerforneweconomics.org/publications/multilateral-clearing/) which was used by Keynes for his International Clearing Union and Bancor proposal in Bretton Woods.
 It was not accepted as they would regulate world trade.
-We build on Schumacher's ideas and merge them with those of Adam Smith to create a multilateral free trade system which is based on gold or grains, as an implmentation of cross-border [Supereconomics](/social/economics).
+We build on Schumacher's ideas and merge them with those of Adam Smith to create a multilateral free trade system which is based on gold or grains, as an implmentation of cross-border [Supereconomics](/social/economics)." >}}

 {{< youtube -GRz8O-QD8Q >}}